-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values are integrated into school life.
+The Government also set out its definition of British values in the 2011 Prevent Strategy, updated April 2021, and these values are integrated into school life.

 We have a House Council from Y1 – Y6 which meets weekly to discuss issues raised in class council meetings, and is able to effect change within the school.
 The elections of the School Council members are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
 School council work not only to solve issues that the children raise but also have input into their curriculum and the standards of the school.